 max_seconds: the code stops after max_seconds have elapsed.

-''' Note that the check is not done continuously so the clean stop might occur a few minutes after max_seconds.

-Default: real 10E8

-max_geometries: the code stops after computing the dispersions in max_geometries.
+Note that the check is not done continuously so the clean stop might occur a few minutes after max_seconds.
+Default: real 10E8 directory and the code will recreate the information in outdir but will not recalculate the dynamical matrices already available.

-start_geometry: the code starts doing the phonons for start_geometry.

-Default: integer 1 '''
+- start_geometry: the code starts doing the phonons for start_geometry.
+Default: integer 1 - last_geometry: the code does only the phonons for geometries with index lower than last_geometry.
+Default: integer total number of geometries.

 Note that the first time that you use start_geometry and last_geometry the codes makes a self-consistent pw.x run for all the geometries and saves the results in the outdir directory.
-If for any reason the outdir directory is removed after computing some geometries, just remove also the restart directory and the code will recreate the information in outdir but will not recalculate the dynamical matrices already available.
+If for any reason the outdir directory is removed after computing some geometries, just remove also the restart